robertbraeutigam/scan/README.md

 In the first data packet on a logical connection of this given Packet Id the Data Time must be either a Unix Timestamp or 0.
 If a Unix Timestamp is available and relevant, that should be sent, else 0 indicates that the absolute time for this data packet is not important.

+Note, that this protocol is explicitly designed so that devices do not have to know the current date / time, do not have to use NTP, or other means of synchronizing to all the other devices.
+TODO: how does the receiver know "when" the event was generated?
+I.e. is this current data??

 All following packets must include the time difference in milliseconds relative to the previous data values.
 Note again, this time is the time the data applies to, which may progress differently from "real" time.